lgrahl/saltyrtc-meta/Protocol.md

 Once the client-to-client handshake has been completed, the user application of a client MAY trigger sending this message.
-This message allows user applications to send simple control messages/early data or whatever it desires without having to modify an existing task.
+This message type allows user applications to send simple control messages or early data without having to modify an existing task.
 However, this message SHOULD NOT be abused to write custom protocols.
 Tasks SHOULD support this message to be sent at any time.

 A client who sends an 'application' message SHALL set the *data* field to whatever data the user application provided.
 Therefore, *data* MAY be